 Drink now – RTD, but will improve over 2-4 years, and keep longer– Wait.
 No need to decant.

 WSET style tasting note

-Appearance: clear and bright, deep intensity ruby, showing tears.
+Appearance: clear and bright, medium intensity ruby, showing tears [no sediment].

-Palate: a dry wine, with medium (+) acidity, silky smooth well-integrated tannins, medium (+) alcohol, medium (+) body, of medium (+) intensity, with flavours of warm blackcurrant juice, blackcurrant boiled sweets, ripe black cherry, with spicy and chocolatey notes.
-A long length with a clean smooth low-key grippy finish.
+Palate: dry, medium acidity, silky medium (-) tannins, medium (+) alcohol, medium body, medium (+) intensity, a smooth silky texture, with flavours of blackcurrant juice, black cherry, more delicate squashed ripe black berry, dark plum jam, touch of spice, black boiled sweets, hint of cedar.
+A long length with a clean black currant boiled sweet, savoury edged finish.